Active Generation for Image Classification: Experiments

 \textbf{Ablation study on numbers of validation images.} The validation set play a crucial role in identifying hard samples for generation.
 Here we conduct experiments to show the influence of its size to the performance.
 As shown in Figure~\ref{fig:num_val}, with only 0.1K and 1K images, the validation set is not sufficient to cover all the classes in ImageNet, thus leading to a relative poor performance.
 When the size becomes larger than 5K, its performance tends to be stable.

-\textbf{Compare with Azizi et al. \cite{azizi2023synthetic} on Stable Diffusion.} One of our prior work, Azizi et al. \cite{azizi2023synthetic}, which generates images on ImageNet classes to improve the classification performance, leveraged the powerful Imagen \cite{saharia2022photorealistic} generative model.
-However, the model is not publicly available.
-For a fairer comparison, we implement Azizi et al. \cite{azizi2023synthetic} on ImageNet with Stable Diffusion and generate the same number of images as our ActGen.
-As the results reported in Table \ref{tab:ab_cmp_azizi}, \cite{azizi2023synthetic} on Stable Diffusion performs worse than the origin on Imagen, while our ActGen outperforms all of them.

 \textbf{Training cost analysis.} In ActGen, the generation of hard images and training of them introduce additional computational cost.
 Taking the training of ResNet-50 on ImageNet as an example. the traditional training with real images takes 9.6 GPU days on 32 NVIDIA V100 GPUs.
 While for ActGen, it takes 4.5 GPU days for generating images, resulting in 15.2 GPU days of total training time.
 However, compared to generating $10\times$ of samples in previous method, which would cost $\sim$40 GPU days for generation and $2\times$ time for training, our additional training cost is acceptable.
+Meanwhile, comparing with Stable Diffusion v1.5, ActGen increases its VRAM of from 8.4G to 8.7G.
+Additionally, the generation times are comparable, with SD at 2.8 s/img and ActGen at 3.0 s/img.

 More experiments are in Supplementary Material.